91麻豆天美直播

 In breast cancer, cancerous cells form inside breast tissue.
 There are several types of this disease:

-• occurs when cancer cells block the lymph vessels in the skin.
+Inflammatory breast cancer occurs when in the skin.
 This makes the breast warm, red, and swollen.
 The skin of the breast may also look dimpled.

 Anatomy of the female breast.
 The nipple and areola are shown on the outside of the breast.
 The lymph nodes, lobes, lobules, ducts, and other parts of the inside of the breast are also shown.